15 Questions to Ask Yourself Before Applying to a Job

 Scan the job description for keywords related to required skills, tools, and responsibilities.
 Mirror that language in your resume and cover letter, highlighting your most relevant skills and achievements that address the employer’s needs.

-It can not be overstated how important it is to optimize your resume for an applicant tracking system.
-Many companies use an ATS to scan resumes before they reach a human recruiter or hiring manager.
+It can’t be overstated how important it is to optimize your resume for an ATS.
+Many companies use this software to scan resumes before they ever reach a human recruiter or hiring manager.

 To pass this initial screening, ensure your resume is readable and keyword-optimized.
 Use keywords from the job description, including required skills and experience levels.
 Keep formatting simple and clean by using easy-to-read fonts and avoiding graphics, images, tables, or columns that can confuse an ATS.